MicrosoftDocs/cpp-docs/docs/mfc/reference/add-an-idl-method-wizard.md

     Sets any other attributes for the parameter specified in **Parameter name**.
     1. **Infer in/out parameters values from types**

-        This attribute decides the parameter is in/out from the type of the parameter.
+        Appends in/out attributes to the parameters based on their types.

     1. **Set the last parameter as the return value (retval)**

         The last parameter will be treated as return value.
-It will be set to the return value when the function completes its task.

 - `id`